7 ways to help prevent arthritis

 2. Exercise regularly

 Extra body weight increases the stress on your joints, particularly the knees, hips and lower back.
-In fact, research has found that up to 70% of cases of osteoarthritis of the knee is preventable by avoiding excess weight gain and maintaining a moderate weight.
+In fact, research has found that up to 70% of cases of osteoarthritis of the knee is preventable by avoiding excess weight gain.
+If you are overweight, losing weight and exercising regularly will decrease the stress on your joints, may reduce pain and will make it easier for you to move around.

 Before you start to exercise, it’s important to ask your doctor or health care professional to help you develop a suitable program of activities for your individual needs.